aslanxie/TurboDiffusion/README.md

 # Optimize TurboDiffusion Inference on Intel GPU

+**March 1, 2026**: Enable SageSLA on Intel GPU with Triton language kernel, and update PyTorch to 2.10 (with Triton to 3.6.0).
+Reduce the default sample running time to 13s - 14s on B60.

-4 steps sampleing running time is reduced from 83.57s to 21.70s on B60.
+**Feb 4, 2026**: Eanble SLA on Intel GPU, 4 steps sampleing running time is reduced from 83.57s to 21.70s on B60.

 ## Setup